 Ensure your website is responsive and that your ads look good on desktop computers and mobile devices— otherwise, you could lose out on many votes on election day.

 I am not researching keywords thoroughly.

 When it comes to PPC campaigns, keyword research is essential.
 You need to know which keywords your target audience is searching for and bid on those keywords accordingly.

-Failing to do proper keyword research can result in your ad being shown to people who are not interested in your campaign, which is a wasted opportunity and a waste of money.
+Failing to do proper keyword research can result in your ad being shown to people not interested in your campaign, which is a wasted opportunity and a waste of money.

 Not negative keyword testing

 In addition to researching which keywords to bid on, you must test negative keywords.
-Negative keywords are words or phrases that you do not want your ad to be shown for.
+Negative keywords are words or phrases you do not want your ad to be shown.

 For example, if you are running a campaign for a local candidate, you would want to add negative keywords such as “national” or “federal” so that your ad is not shown to people outside your district.